Adaptive Reordering Sampler with Neurally Guided MAGSAC: Experimental Results

 \subsection{Essential Matrix Estimation}

-In order to test the essential matrix estimation performance of the proposed algorithm, we downloaded the 13 scenes from the CVPR IMW 2020 PhotoTourism challenge \cite{snavely2006photo}.
-These scenes were also used in the recent CVPR tutorial \textit{RANSAC in 2020} \cite{tutorialdata} to compare robust estimators.
-The dataset contains tentative correspondences formed by mutual nearest neighbors matching RootSIFT descriptors.
-It also provides SIFT orientations and scales that we can use for training the proposed method.
-Besides the image matches, the ground-truth intrinsic camera parameters and relative poses are also provided.
-We use scene St.\ Peter's Square, consisting of \num{4950} image pairs, for training Deep MAGSAC++ and retraining NG-RANSAC, CLNet, and OANet for comparison.
-We use the provided validation set when training the deep learning-based algorithms.
-We tuned the hyper-parameters, \eg inlier-outlier threshold, on the validation set.
-For testing, we use \num{1000} randomly chosen image pairs from each of the remaining \num{12} scenes.
+To test the essential matrix estimation of the proposed algorithm, we downloaded 13 scenes from the CVPR IMW 2020 PhotoTourism challenge \cite{snavely2006photo}.
+These scenes were also used in the CVPR tutorial \textit{RANSAC in 2020} \cite{tutorialdata} to compare robust estimators.
+The dataset contains tentative correspondences formed by mutual nearest neighbors matching RootSIFT descriptors, ground-truth intrinsic camera parameters and relative poses.
+We use scene St.\ Peter's Square, consisting of \num{4950} image pairs, for training ARS-MAGSAC, retraining NG-RANSAC, CLNet, and OANet, and tuning the hyper-parameters of other compared methods.
+For testing, we use \num{1000} randomly chosen image pairs from each of the \num{12} scenes.
 Thus, the methods are tested on a total of \num{12000} image pairs.
+For maximum reproducibility, we will provide these pairs together with the source code.

-Before applying the main end-to-end training, we initialize our deep model by minimizing the Kullback–Leibler divergence~\cite{van2014renyi} of the prediction and the target distribution using a 1000-epoch long initial training process.
+Before applying end-to-end training, we initialize our model by minimizing the Kullback–Leibler divergence~\cite{van2014renyi} of the prediction and the target distribution using a 1000-epoch-long initial training process.
 To our experiments, this procedure improves the convergence speed of the end-to-end training.
-The end-to-end Deep MAGSAC++ framework is trained on the RootSIFT correspondences of St.\ Peter's Square (\num{4950} pairs) for 10 epochs, with its inlier-outlier threshold upper bound set to $0.75$ pixels, Adam optimizer~\cite{kingma2014adam}, a batch size of $32$, and $10^{-5}$ learning rate are used.
+For the main experiments, ARS-MAGSAC is trained on RootSIFT correspondences for 10 epochs, with inlier-outlier threshold upper bound set to $0.75$ pixel, Adam optimizer~\cite{kingma2014adam}, batch size of $32$, and $10^{-5}$ learning rate.